Austin-Williams/OB-notes/changing-moderators-mid-trade.md

 #### *Alternative Execution (1):*

-This method allows the Vendor and Buyer to create a 2-of-2 multisig address initially, and then follow the same steps as above to select a Moderator if they need arbitration; although by doing so they put themselves at risk of having funds essentiall 'frozen' if the other party becomes unresponsive.
+This method allows the Vendor and Buyer to create a 2-of-2 multisig address initially, and then follow the same steps as above to select a Moderator if they need arbitration; although by doing so they put themselves at risk of having funds become unspendable if the other party becomes unresponsive.

 #### *Alternative Execution (2):*